 A consideration for CECL (but not required for IFRS 9), is that of vintage analysis.
-Even if vintage modeling isn’t prescribed, the reporting aspect requires that granular data is maintained throughout the process.
+Even if vintage-level modeling isn’t prescribed, the reporting aspect requires that sufficiently granular data is maintained throughout the process.
 When reporting is more detailed than the models it relies on, problems could arise.
 There is a considerable amount of reporting required to meet the regulatory requirements, as well as the needs of investors and management.

 One key insight from IFRS 9 is that early, timely analysis and documentation of data (including sources, quality, history and enrichments) is needed and often takes longer and involves more resources than expected.
 In addition, data availability and quality may also influence the types of models that are to be used.

 Models: Streamlined and pragmatic models are better than ‘perfect’ ones

-One of the early and often revisited decisions institutions have faced is to determine if they should use their existing models or if new models are needed.
+One of the early and often revisited decisions institutions face is to determine if they should use their existing models or if new models are needed.
 For example, some organizations initially looked at their point-in-time loss models used for stress testing to determine if the level of detail and the horizon would be acceptable.
 In some cases, the answer was “yes” and in some cases, “no.”

-For loss estimation where no model exists, or for which the level of detail is insufficient, new models needed to be developed.
+For loss estimation where no model exists, or for which the level of detail is insufficient, new models need to be developed.
 Some experimentation might be required as different model types, segmentation schemes, and assumptions are investigated and reviewed.
 Lifetime credit loss estimates can vary greatly based on changes to many parameters so early testing is needed to ensure stability in actual use.

 Another decision that institutions faced is related to the level of sophistication of their models.
 Many IFRS 9 banks originally planned to start with highly sophisticated models.
-Over time, they have realized the implications of this (long development cycles, data requirements, etc.) and have gotten more pragmatic.
-Given the complexity and time required to review and implement sophisticated expected credit loss models, many banks moved to more streamlined models, and are constructing a process that can be improved over time.
+Over time, they realized the implications of this (long development cycles, data requirements, etc.) and became more pragmatic.
+Given the complexity and time required to review and implement sophisticated expected credit loss models, many banks moved to more streamlined models, and are constructing processes that can be improved over time.